OSG Connect requires SSH-key-based logins. You need to follow a two-step process to set up the SSH key to your account.

 Windows / Putty

-For Type of key to generate, select SSH-2 RSA.
+For Type of key to generate, select RSA or SSH-2 RSA.

 Move your mouse in the area below the progress bar.
 When the progress bar is full, PuTTYgen generates your key pair.